The Lafayette KT-135 EXPLOR-AIR Regenerative

 means to listen to radio transmissions was made at this

-The idea was so brilliant that an engineer was heard to
+The idea was so brilliant that "Doc Potter," the head of the engineering

 exclaim, "This is the most outrageous bullsh*t I've ever

 belly laugh with Vice President Spiro T. Agnew when